TennisRunner/universal-motor-controller/README.md

 The servo pin is not effected by the modes.

-If the servo is a continious type, it will set its speed.
+If the servo is a continuous type, it will set its speed.

 Otherwise it will set its position.